JL-14/famous-vikings-game/README.md

 - The idea, concept, and content for the website came from me (Jorgen Lovbakke).

-- In developing the idea and concept, I consulted "Viking Britain -A History" by Thomas Williams, published in 2017 by William Collins Publishers.
+- In developing the idea and concept, I consulted "The Children of Ash and Elm -A History of the Vikings" by Neil Price, published in 2022 by Penguin Books, and the Heimskringla -Snorre's sagas of the Viking kings, the version consulted was published in Norwegian in 1998 by Gyldendal Publishers.

 - Inspiration for the use of a fixed background image came from the Code Institute's 'Love Running' project.

 + #### Media

-- Most of the images on the website were downloaded from [iStock](https://www.istockphoto.com/).
+- The background image on the website was downloaded from [iStock](https://www.istockphoto.com/).

+- The animated gif images were taken from

 -The images not from iStock were:
 * Reception image on Home Page: Clive Perrin / The Viking Longhouse Ancient Technology Centre Cranborne Dorset / CC BY-SA 2.0